Sarah Linda Scott, PHD

 Publications & Professional Activities

-- “The Influence of Nicholas of Cusa on Martin Buber,” The Eleventh Annual International Society for Neoplatonic Studies Conference, Cardiff University, June 14, 2013.
+- “The Influence of Nicholas of Cusa on Martin Buber,” 11th Annual International Society for Neoplatonic Studies Conference, Cardiff University, June 14, 2013.

 - “Dialogic Subjectivity in Plato and Martin Buber,” Graduate Students’ Conference: Breaking Out of Subjectivity, CREOR (Centre for Research on Religion), McGill University, March 7, 2008.